katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 ### View captured screenshots

-Katalon Studio stores screenshots in the **Report** folder within a project.
-You can view the captured screenshots in Image Log after execution.
+Katalon Studio stores screenshots in the Report folder within a project.
+When a test fails, you can view the captured screenshots in the image tab of the Test Case's Log by following these steps:

-When a test suite fails, follow these steps :

-1. Open its result tab.
+1. Open the test's **Result** tab.
 2. Select the failed test case.
 3. Click **Show Test Case Details** on the top right corner.

-3. Select the **Image** tab and view the captured screenshot in the Test Case's Log.
+    The Test Case's Log then appears.
+4. Click on **Image**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/screenshots-videos/log-image.png" height=330>